 The left side of the driver's position is shown here.
 The green intercom control box is mounted behind the stowage spot for the driver's infrared periscope M19.
 The master electrical box is below the driver's instrument panel.
 The rearmost switch on this box is the master switch, and the larger gray auxiliary power receptacle is just to the front of the master switch.
 The IR power supply is in front of the electrical box.

 From left to right, the warning lights on the driver's warning light panel are for high differential oil temperature, high transmission oil temperature, and high engine oil temperature.
 To the right on this panel are buttons for the horn and headlights.
-Three of the nine M17 periscopes that ring the driver's hatch can be seen to the top of the image.
+Three of the four M17 periscopes that ring the driver's hatch can be seen to the top of the image.
 The transmission control lever is on the right wall, and below this is the ramp actuation lever.
 From top to bottom, the three handles to the driver's right front are for fuel cutoff, throttle control, and air vent control.
 The headlight dimmer switch can be seen between the steering levers, and clips for M16 rifle stowage are mounted in the front left corner.
 The downward-oriented levers in front of the steering levers are the pivot steer levers.
 Pulling on one of these would apply the disc brake and thereby lock the track on that side, allowing the vehicle to pivot around that track.

 The control box for the personnel heater is mounted on the vehicle's left side, behind the driver.

 The markings on the transmission shift control lever are for, front to back, reverse, neutral, 2-3 gears, 1-3 gears, 1-2 gears, and first gear.
 The ramp actuation lever to the bottom would be swung forward to lower the ramp.